RemixFusion: Residual-based Mixed Representation for Large-scale Online RGB-D Reconstruction: EXPERIMENTS

 \subsubsection{Pose Estimation.}

-Table ~\ref{tab:BS3D-tracking} shows ATE RMSE (cm) on 8 sequences of \texttt{BS3D} for our method compared to five state-of-the-art implicit RGB-D SLAM and three explicit traditional methods.
+Table ~\ref{tab:BS3D-tracking} shows ATE RMSE (cm) on 8 sequences of \texttt{BS3D} for our method compared to five state-of-the-art implicit methods and three explicit traditional methods.
 Evaluations of the state-of-the-art 3DGS-based methods (SplaTAM, MonoGS, RTG-SLAM, GS-ICP SLAM, \ffix{LoopSplat and Photo-SLAM}) and the sparse SLAM (ORB-SLAM3) are also incorporated for a more comprehensive comparison for tracking accuracy.

 Our method attains the best tracking performance (4.6cm) for 8 challenging sequences on average while running in real time. \fix{There is 28.1$\%$ improvement for our method in tracking on average compared to the SOTA methods.} Implicit methods struggle with pose estimation in these large-scale scenes.
-Specifically, implicit methods, except for NICE-SLAM and ESLAM , all fail in tracking on the scene \texttt{cafeteria}, which is more than 400$m^2$ and the layouts are complex, even including some textureless areas.
-These factors pose challenges for robust camera pose estimation and real-time reconstruction, resulting in unsatisfactory reconstruction quality, unstable pose estimation, and inadequate bundle adjustment for most methods. \fix{Although our method is inferior to the sparse SLAM ORB-SLAM3 on this challenging sequence, our method surpassed ESLAM by 11.7$\%$.
-For the scene \texttt{hub}, our method underperforms the best method by a margin of 0.2cm.} \fix{Although NICE-SLAM and ESLAM demonstrate stable tracking performance on \texttt{BS3D}, they suffer from low FPS and high GPU memory consumption in large-scale scenes, as shown in Table~\ref{tab:runtime}.} In contrast, our method maintains accuracy and robustness on these large-scale scenes RemixFusion-lite (over 25FPS), the lightweight version, is the second-best alternative on average, further proving the efficiency and robustness of our method.
+Specifically, implicit methods, except for NICE-SLAM and ESLAM, all struggle in tracking on the scene \texttt{cafeteria}, which is more than 400$m^2$.
+The layouts are complex, even including some textureless areas.
+These factors pose challenges for robust camera pose estimation and real-time reconstruction, resulting in unsatisfactory reconstruction quality, unstable pose estimation, and inadequate bundle adjustment for most methods.
+Although our method is inferior to the sparse SLAM ORB-SLAM3 on this challenging sequence, our method surpasses ESLAM by 11.7$\%$.
+For the scene \texttt{hub}, our method indicates a marginal performance gap of 0.2cm between our method and the best method. \fix{Although NICE-SLAM and ESLAM demonstrate stable tracking performance on \texttt{BS3D}, they suffer from low FPS and high GPU memory consumption in large-scale scenes, as shown in Table~\ref{tab:runtime}.} In contrast, our method maintains accuracy and robustness on these large-scale scenes.
+RemixFusion-lite (over 25FPS), the lightweight version, is the second-best alternative on average, further proving the efficiency and robustness of our method.